 Imagine your life as a woman during a zombie apocalypse.
 The first problem is your birth control pills (study says sex is inevitable when everybody’s depressed) and the second is your menstruation.

 Disposal of used sanitary pads is a total nightmare.
 And expect shortage of sanitary napkins and tampons.

 It would be a chaotic and terrible world for every woman survivor.
-Your menstrual cup can actually save your life with or without zombies.
+Your menstrual cup or EvaCup can actually save your life with or without zombies.

 It’s now considered as the best feminine hygiene product because it’s reusable and safer than your regular pads.

 A feminine cup is usually made of silicone or rubber that is made to protect you from leaking for hours.